PyTorch

 If you plan on using NVIDIA’s containers to run your model, please check the page about NVIDIA’s singularity containers.

-The basic way to use is via the Python in the anaconda
+The basic way to use PyTorch is via the Python in the scicomp-python-env module.

 Let’s run the MNIST example from PyTorch’s tutorials: